 Policy on Exemption from Irish

 In recent years, many foreign national children are seeking enrolment into Irish schools.
 Circular 12/96 requires that many of these ‘New Irish’ may be entitled to an exemption from the study of Irish as would children with specific learning difficulties, general learning disabilities and/or sensory impairments.
-In June 2009, changes were made to seventh bullet point of paragraph 4 of Circular 12/96;
+In June 2009, changes were made to the seventh bullet point of paragraph 4 of Circular 12/96;

 From the start of the school year 2009/2010 where exemptions from Irish are granted by a school within the terms of the Circular 12/96, there is no longer a requirement for a school to submit a copy of the Certificate of Exemption from Irish to the Department.
 Instead, a copy of the Certificate and supporting documentation must be retained by the school and be available for inspection by authorised officers of the Department.
 A copy must also be given to the parent or guardian of the pupil being exempted.